 Money was tight 40 years ago for the then-junior political science and broadcasting/film major at UMaine.

-To make it work, he slept on the couch of his brother, who was in medical school at Georgetown University.
+To make it work, he slept on the couch of his brother, who was in medical school

 "The opportunities, I found, were limitless," says Madigan.